AnChuTuan/pms4s-project/README.md

 Once the application is running:

-1. Open a web browser (e.g., Chrome, Firefox, Edge).
+1. Open a web browser.
 2. Navigate to: `http://localhost:8080`
 3. You should be redirected to the login page (`/login`).
-4. If it's your first time, you'll need to register a user via the "Register here" link on the login page.
+4. You'll need to register a user via the "Register here" link on the login page.

 ---